Sign Up

 • Navaratnam was personally fined, and banned from holding a director or officer position at a publicly traded company other than Steer Technologies (which Facedrive rebranded as, prior to becoming Argo).

-Why it matters: It’s another example of cash from Ontario’s Skills Development Fund finding its way to recipients that raise red flags.
+Why it matters: It’s another example of cash from Ontario’s Skills Development Fund finding its way to recipients that could raise red flags.

 • The province’s auditor general reported in October that the process for doling out SDF money was “not fair, transparent or accountable,” and earlier this week, the OPP opened an investigation into another company that received SDF money.